meulenvd/OSCAR-Requirements-Manual/docs/source/structure.rst

 :Definition: A definition for this variable with some extra details to
              prevent confusion with other comparable variables

-:Uncertenty Units: The SI unit, the uncertainty associated with the variable
+:Uncertainty Units: The SI unit, the uncertainty associated with the variable
                    reported value (should be the same as the measurement unit, or relative in percentages, %)